jstonge/hello-research-groups/docs/index.md

 We are interested in finding how latent groups and collaboration in science are impacting the type of science we do.
 We will define what we means by collaboration and groups as we go along, but we can start with an example.

-#### 1. NSF Money

-To fund groups, one needs money.
-One place researchers get money from is the NSF.

-#### 2. NEH Money

-To fund projects, one needs money.
-One place researchers get money from is the National Endowment of the Humanities.

-#### 3. Summary data

-This dashboard contains summary of the current data; it checks whether the annotated data is balanced, what are our different categories, and so on..
+#### The rise of computational works

+Defining the rise of computational works in science.
+How science is becoming more computational everywhere, but not definitely not at the same rate.
+As such, this lay the groundwork for our empirical and modeling work.

+#### Group ontology, or Grontology

+More and more people are claiming that science is now all about team.
+But really, how do most people operationalize teams?
+As set of coauthors.
+We think we can do better by integrating a bit of philosophy with modeling and data.

+#### Epistemic inequality

+A small literature review of how non-meritocratic factors are influencing the scientific enterprise.

+#### Computational hysteresis in the social sciences

+A group-based model of how the computational turn showing how an increase in the group benefits of having programmers in your team might have important consequences for fields where the individual cost of learning to code is high.

-#### 4. Timeline: dual perspective of collaboration and productivity
+#### Researchers timeline: dual perspective of collaboration and productivity

-Here is an individual scientific trajectory contrasting number of publications and coauthors:
+Individual scientific trajectory showing patterns of of publications and coauthorships:

 <img src="./figs/lhd_trajectory.png" alt="" width="1000" height="800"/>